 Some people find this kind of surround too busy (above).

 Love the way this very small scale pattern on the shower floor relates to the black windows.
 This combination works well.
+If you want to decorate with black in your bathroom, I’ve got some light reading for you here. 😉

 Notice I have not posted any photos using Encaustic Tile.
-The more photos I see of badly installed kitchens and bathrooms using this tile (especially in the wrong scale because the patterns are generally large) the more I dislike it.
+The more photos I see of badly installed kitchens and bathrooms using this tile (especially in the wrong scale because the patterns are generally too large) the more I dislike it.
 So I’m not posting any photos because it’s not a tile I would specify or use in my own home.
 Keep in mind, you will most likely get bored of this look within 10 minutes of installing it.

 If you MUST use it, DO NOT break the rule of one pattern and the rest SOLID.
 Don’t even do a marble countertop with it.
 Go with a solid quartz countertop, period.
 The end.

-Same goes for skinny horizontal backsplash tile.
+The same goes for skinny horizontal backsplash tile.
 You won’t see it here either.
 That tile is even worse because I have NEVER seen an installation that I like.
 I mentioned it once in 2011 when I really started noticing this tile fad here and that was the last time I talked about it.

 Rant over and out.